Who is Hermann Goerner?

 Two Finger Deadlift

-One of the reasons that his deadlift records stands unmatched for the last 100 years is because his gripping strength was unparalleled.
+One of the reasons that many of his records stand unmatched for the last 100 years is because his gripping strength was unparalleled.

 In 1951, Edgar Mueller wrote a book about Hermann’s life under the title of Goerner, The Mighty.

-What can we learn from his approach to strength training?
-What aspects of this famous German strongman’s approach can you apply to your own deadlift program?
+What aspects of this famous German strongman’s strategy can you apply to your deadlift program?

-- Never train to failure – Edgar Mueller reported that Goerner never attempted a 1 rep max.
+- Never train to failure – Edgar Mueller reported that Goerner never attempted a one-rep max.